13 ways to save money on energy bills

 What's more, heavily soiled dishes should probably be hand-washed anyway, as dishwashers tend to struggle with them.
 Even on the highest setting (which is usually the most expensive one), some chunks of food or grease won't budge and need to be got at with a brush or scourer.

 But in the majority of cases, if you've got a dishwasher in your student house, you'll save money by filling it up and avoiding washing by hand.Using a dishwasher is also a great way to save on your water bill.
 Win-win!

 Chances are you've probably seen things on sale with energy ratings.
 But have you ever actually let them influence your purchases?
 Well, you should!

 While an A++ piece of kit is likely to cost more, it will save you a lot of money in energy bills later on down the line.
 For example, did you know that an energy-saving light bulb could save you up to £60 over its lifetime, and last up to 10 times longer than its standard bulb cousin?
-And that's just one bulb!
+And that's just one bulb.

-And as for leaving things on standby, why not invest in an energy-saving plug?
+As for leaving things on standby, why not invest in an energy-saving plug?
 These save you the hassle of switching things off at the wall by automatically doing it for you when it's safe to do so.
 Then, when you turn the device back on, just press the power button on the remote as normal.
 Ideal.